MNaushad97/movieFlix97/README.md

 > Encountered scroll jitter issues when trying to load the previous year's movie list.
 To ensure a smoother and more responsive user experience had to optimize the code by streamlining certain logic and reducing unnecessary computations related to the movie list retrieval and rendering.

+Requirements Covered ✅ | Not Covered ⚠️ 🚧
+- Created

+### How To Run The Project

 - Prerequisite:
 vs code
 node v18